-When a couple becomes a family, it isn’t unusual for panic to set in about the safety of the property and whether everyday objects could put the child at risk during their early years.
+When a couple becomes a family, it isn’t unusual for panic to set in about the safety of the property or garden room and whether everyday objects could put the child at risk during their early years.
 After all, toddlers are naturally inquisitive which means that accidental injuries can happen in the most unthinkable ways.
 With this said, the kitchen is considered one of the most dangerous places in the home when it comes to children which is why parents should ensure that they install child-proofing features.
 Read on as we go over the top three…

 For many years a kitchen was fitted with countertops with pointed corners which led to many minor injuries with children who happened to bump into them.
 Luckily, most afflictions are minor.
 With this said, rounded edges are an incredibly popular feature with families that have young children as they provide a modern aesthetical design whilst ensuring that children remain safe and secure inside their home.